-The sub-fund's extra-financial approach is not backed by a specific sustainable benchmark, but it promotes environmental and social characteristics while ensuring good corporate governance practices through a combination of extra-financial approaches, in particular:
+The sub-fund's extra-financial approach is not backed by a specific sustainable benchmark, but it promotes environmental and social characteristics while ensuring good corporate governance practices via a combination of extra-financial approaches, including:

-- Monitoring the portfolio's average external ESG score relative to the average external ESG score of its benchmark index (Main source1: MSCI ESG Rating).
+- Tracking the portfolio's average external ESG score relative to the average external ESG score of its benchmark index (Main source1: MSCI ESG Rating).
 The benchmark used to compare ESG performance is an index that is consistent with the Sub-Fund's investment strategy and comprises around 3,470 stocks: the Global HY (LG30TRUU Index) - Compliance with the Sub-Fund's sector exclusion policy: thermal coal, tobacco, controversial weapons, civil firearms, pornography, non-conventional fossil fuels with the exception of North American shale oil and gas.
-Particular attention is also paid to the gambling and alcohol sectors.
-The criteria, thresholds and procedures for applying this due diligence and exclusion policy are specifi ed in the Amiral Gestion sector policy applicable to the Sub-fund.
-This policy is available on the Amiral Gestion website: https://api.amiralgestion.com/documents/permalink/2398/doc.pdf - The compliance with the normative exclusion policy: exclusion/non-investment in issuers that violate the principles of the United Nations Global Compact and/or the OECD Guidelines for Multinational Enterprises, after internal verification and confirmation of noncompliance by the Controversies Monitoring Committee.
-Monitoring of companies with Sustainalytics Watchlist status, and whose status is confirmed by the Controversies Monitoring Committee following an internal review; - exclusion/non-investment in issuers exposed to severe controversies, i.e. level 5 according to the Sustainalytics severity scale and research confirmed following an internal review by the Controversies Monitoring Committee.
-Particular attention is also paid to controversies relating to climate change, biodiversity, fundamental human rights and fiscal responsibility.
+The criteria, thresholds and procedures for applying this due diligence and exclusion policy are specified in the Amiral Gestion sector policy applicable to the Sub-fund.
+This policy is available on the Amiral Gestion website: https://api.amiralgestion.com/documents/permalink/2398/doc.pdf - The compliance with the normative exclusion policy: exclusion/non-investment in issuers that violate the principles of the United Nations Global Compact and/or the OECD Guidelines for Multinational Enterprises, after internal verification and confirmation of non-compliance by the Controversies Monitoring Committee.
+Monitoring of companies with Sustainalytics Watchlist status, and whose status is confirmed by the Controversies Monitoring Committee following an internal review. - Exclusion/non-investment in issuers exposed to severe controversies, i.e. level 5 according to the Sustainalytics severity scale and research confirmed following an internal review by the Controversies Monitoring Committee.
+Particular attention is also paid to controversies relating to climate change, biodiversity, fundamental human rights and fiscal responsibility

-In addition, when the portfolio invests in UCITS, these must have the same SFDR classification as the Sub-Fund.
+.In addition, when the portfolio invests in UCITS (excluding cash management), the company will, wherever possible, give preference to UCITS with the same SFDR classification as that of the Sub-Fund.